 Salud!
 Cuban Cocktails, Rum and Cigars

 What better thoughts conjure up images of life in Old Havana than spending a leisurely afternoon in an outdoor café with good friends, and rum and cigars while enjoying one of the signature cocktails for which Cuba is famous?
 Fresh tropical fruit, local ingredients, and plenty of ice create refreshing drinks meant to counter the sweltering heat.
 The key local ingredient is Cuban rum.
 Few combinations are better than the marriage of rum and cigars, and neither of them has to be Cuban for you to enjoy them!

 The Most Famous – the Mojito

 Over the years, there have been many variations.
 Substitutions include tequila or vodka.
 At its heart, a true Cuban mojito is always rum-based.
 While enjoying a mojito, we recommend a cigar that isn’t shy with its flavor.
 Something that can stand up to the drink’s tart, sweetness, and a brisk hint of mint.
 A nice, fat Nicaraguan Gordo with a Maduro wrapper that packs a punch is our choice to go the distance with the bounty of flavors in the cocktail.

 The basic version is white rum, sugar, lemon juice, and maraschino cherries.
 Ernest Hemingway preferred the Papa Doble, which was a double shot of rum, and easy on the sugar.
 To honor the man and the myth, we recommend any Cuban cigar you are lucky enough to get your hands on.
 In reality, Ernest Hemingway smoked cigarettes while he was a wartime correspondent; he never really enjoyed cigars.
 It was always his ties to Cuba that enhanced that myth.

 Keep it Simple with Cuba Libre

 Sometimes the basic recipes are the most timeless.
 The Cuba Libre sprung to life in the early 1900s when Coca-Cola began exporting its colas to Cuba.
-The name, Cuba Libre, which translates to “Free Cuba” referenced Cuba’s newly won freedom from Spain.
-It consists of cola, rum, and a splash of lime, and is usually served in a tall glass with plenty of ice.
+The name Cuba Libre, which translates to “Free Cuba” referenced Cuba’s newly won freedom from Spain.
+It comprises cola, rum, and a splash of lime, and is usually served in a tall glass with plenty of ice.

 The Long Game